 For younger students, tablets are becoming more and more prevalent thanks to the devices' mobility and ease of use, as well as the options available for educational apps.
 For college students, Google Chromebook laptops, with their new operating system and reasonable prices, are a smart and increasingly popular choice.
 Both of these options allow for learning on the go in a lightweight and often inexpensive package.
-Touch-screen laptops are also gaining traction with students, teachers and parents" interacting with your PC in a new way can be fun and engaging.
+Touch-screen laptops are also gaining traction with students, teachers and parents — interacting with your PC in a new way can be fun and engaging.

 Another major technology trend affecting both higher education and K–12 is BYOD, or "Bring Your Own Device," policies.
 This approach, which is also gaining popularity with small businesses, benefits schools because it saves money, and it also allows students to work on tablets, laptops and smartphones that are familiar to them.

 As you start to plan for the 2013–2014 school year, be sure to stay up to date on the latest technology trends so you can get the right products for your student's needs.
 If you want to get your student one new device that will really have an impact, Kearney suggests a tablet or touch-screen laptop.
-"For example, available this summer, the Acer Iconia W3 is an affordable 8-inch tablet that will also include Office for free," he says.
+"For example, available starting June 16th, the Acer Iconia W3 is an affordable 8-inch tablet that will also include Office for free," he says.
 "This tablet costs as little as $349 and truly gives you the best of both worlds — productivity and entertainment."